Live streaming enables you to deliver your live event to your global audience.

 Usually, within 24-48 hours post event.

 Content that works well involves discussion and debate around a subject that is relevant to your audience.
 Take time to think about the subject matter and key topics.
-Look for recent events and news that have impacted the market your are targetting.
+Look for recent events and news that have impacted the market you're targetting.
 Involve contributors in your panel that have different experiences and perspectives from across your industry.

 Yes, we use agencies that can provide a number of candidates for you to choose from.
 We may also be able to find someone with a journalistic background within your industry.